tabishfayyaz/notes-and-books/elastic-leadership.md

 by Roy Osherove

-Please [purchase the book](https://www.amazon.com/Elastic-Leadership-Growing-self-organizing-teams/dp/1617293083) and support the author.
+Please [purchase the book](https://www.amazon.com/Elastic-Leadership-Growing-self-organizing-teams/dp/1617293083) like I did and support the author.

 Elastic leadership is a framework and philosophy to help create self-organizing teams and realizing that leadership needs to change based on which phase your team is in.